Introduction

 Parish Environment Champion Alison Scott and the Haselbury Plucknett community completed planting 36 semi-mature oak and beech trees along Claycastle Lane.

 Alison is a founder member of the Haselbury Wildlife and Habitats group.
-From the outset, she received support from the Parish Council, from planning and getting permissions to implementation.
+From the outset, she received support from the parish council, from planning and getting permissions to implementation.
 The local land is intensively farmed in places, so it was good to be able to make small changes to improve local biodiversity.
-Residents were asked to sponsor a tree for £80.
-We were amazed when all the trees were quickly sponsored!
+Residents were asked to sponsor a tree for £80, and all the trees were quickly sponsored.
 For more information visit the Haselbury Wildlife Facebook page.

 Chilthorne Green Steps

-Chilthorne Domer has set up the Chilthorne Green Steps, a Local Action Group, working in partnership with the Parish Council and Recreational Trust.
+Chilthorne Domer has set up Chilthorne Green Steps, a Local Action Group working in partnership with the parish council and Recreational Trust.
 Recent projects include:

-- Created community compost bins in the churchyard.
-In addition, the grass is left uncut to encourage wildflowers;
+• creating community compost bins in the churchyard.
+In addition, the grass is left uncut to encourage wildflowers

-- Circulated wildflower seeds to all houses in the village, whilst also producing DIY bee hotels for every household that requested one;
+• circulating wildflower seeds to all houses in the village and producing DIY bee hotels for every household that requested one

 Why Litter Bins are not always the Answer – Ham Hill Country Park